Providing a national system of care.

 - Regional Core Center – Oregon Health & Sciences University, Portland, OR

-- Medical Director – Michael Recht, MD, PhD
+- Regional Medical Director – Rebecca Kruse-Jarres, MD

 The Western region is comprised of 14 HTCs providing comprehensive diagnostic, treatment, prevention, education, outreach, surveillance, research, and cost-effective pharmacy services to over 9,500 persons with suspected or diagnosed bleeding and clotting disorders.